AI Summary of Peer-Reviewed Research

 Key points

-• CatBoost, random forest, and gradient boosting were the top-performing models.
+• CatBoost, random forest, and gradient boosting were the top-performing prediction models.

-• The authors reported nonlinear interactions and threshold effects between key factors and tuberculosis incidence.
+• The study reported nonlinear interactions and threshold effects between the determinants and tuberculosis incidence.

-• Stepwise regression was used to reduce the number of drivers while keeping high predictive accuracy.
+• Stepwise regression was used to find a smaller model with high predictive accuracy.

 Disclosure